LorenzDuremdes/Second-Brain/autism.md

 ## [[behavioral neuroscience]]
 1. autism · [[vanillylmandelic acid]]
 	1. children with ASD showed higher sympathetic activity, as indicated by increased urinary VMA levels, compared to TD children^[[Comparison of Physiological and Biochemical Autonomic Indices in Children with and without Autism Spectrum Disorders (2019), GPT-4](https://www.mdpi.com/1648-9144/55/7/346)]
+2. [[dysautonomia|dysautonomias]] in ASD may be linked to the presence of repetitive behaviors^[https://annals-general-psychiatry.biomedcentral.com/articles/10.1186/s12991-022-00390-6#ref-CR9]

 ### [[sleep]]
 1. redirect: [[sleep]] > autism